 Sneha is fluent in English and basic conversational Tamil.
 Sneha’s spirituality provides her with strength and guidance to be resilient through the most challenging circumstances.
 Sneha is pursuing a degree in Theology and Discipleship.

 Mike Burns, MDiv holds a Master of Divinity degree from Knox College at the University of Toronto and is an ordained minister in The Presbyterian Church in Canada.
 Mike uses a holistic, person-centred, strengths-based approach in working with people and seeks to provide a safe, caring, non-judgemental space.
 He has experience in grief, loss, anxiety and trauma.
 Mike works with clients using an integrated approach with Narrative Therapy, Solution Focused Therapy, Mindfulness Techniques, Family Systems theory and Acceptance and Commitment Therapy.

 Mike serves as a fire chaplain with a volunteer fire department where he works with firefighters and their families as well as with victims and witnesses.
-He is currently completing his Master of Pastoral Studies from Knox College and is pursuing registration as a registered psychotherapist with training in Psycho-Spiritual Therapy through the Canadian Association for Spiritual Care/Association canadienne de soins spirituels.
+He is currently completing his Master of Pastoral Studies from Knox College and is pursuing certification as a Psycho-Spiritual Therapist through the Canadian Association for Spiritual Care/Association canadienne de soins spirituels.

 John-Paul Markides, MDiv, MTS